AusBoone/PrivateLine/ios/README.md

 - Group chat keys now persist securely in the Keychain so encrypted messages can be read after restarting the app.
 Keys can be listed or removed via `CryptoManager` helper functions.
+- A privacy overlay hides the UI when the app is backgrounded or the screen is being recorded.

 ## Push Notifications